zhengzaixiazai/autosub/README.md

 If you want to use the Pro ASR API, change the value of `"cuid"` into `80001`.

 When the file doesn't include the `"config"` field, autosub will use the above default content instead.

+Same `"delete_chars"` function above.

+Practical speaking, since Baidu ASR/ASR Pro API doesn't allow concurrency by default, concurrency will be limited to 1.
+If you need to lift the limit, please add `"disable_qps_limit": true,` to the config file.
+If so, the concurrency will be set by the option `-sc`.

 command: